erinlivingston/Interactive-Data-Vis-Fall2025/src/lab_2/index.md

 ```

-<h4>Key observations:</h4>
+<h4>How to best read this,</h4>

-- **Purple cells** indicate ridership decreases compared to the previous week
-- **Orange cells** indicate ridership increases
+- **Purple cells** indicate ridership decreases compared to the previous week & **Orange cells** indicate ridership increases
-- **Black dots** mark weeks when events occurred as noted in 'nearby station' data
+- **Black dots** mark weeks when events occurred as noted in 'nearby station' data, use the tool tip to see more.
-- The **vertical black line** marks the week of July 15th fare increase
+- The **vertical black line** marks July fare increase

 Across nearly all stations, the week of July 15th shows purple, demonstrating the immediate impact of decreased ridership corresponding with fare increase.
 Stations with the largest dips include 14th street (-36%), 72nd street (-31%), and West 4 St-Wash Sq (-23%).

-The average ridership change following the fare increase was **${fareImpact}%**.
+The descending order of ridership volume is also revealed in the opacity of rectangle colors.
+Stations with less ridership up top have muted colors and less volatile week-over-week ridership changes.
+Those at the bottom see more fluctuation due to their high volume of riders.

 <h4>Local Event Impact on Ridership</h4>